Heyweard History, Family Crest & Coats of Arms

-Heyweard is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
-It is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The name Heyweard is from the ancient Anglo-Saxon tribes of Britain.
+The name was given to a person who was a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."